Promise of the Flame|

 Ebook Purchase Links

 Although Promise of the Flame is the second book of the Hidden Flame duology and is followed by the Rising Flame duology, it is complete in itself and can be read alone.
 However, reading it before Stewards of the Flame will spoil some of the suspense of the earlier book, so they should be read in order if you are planning to read both.
 Unlike some of Sylvia Engdahl’s previous novels, it is not a Young Adult novel and is not appropriate for middle-school readers.
-(If you are wondering why, please read the Flame Duology FAQ).
+(If you are wondering why, please read Why My Flame Novels Aren't Suitable for

 I started reading Promise of the Flame as soon as it arrived and I was hooked from the first page.
 I picked the book up every chance I got and finally the second day finished it by staying up late.
 Sylvia Engdahl knows how to pace a novel and get her message across while telling an engaging and suspenseful story.
 J. C. Jones, Mixed Book Bag, October 10, 2009.|